Life in the Adelaide Gaol

 Initially, the Laundry only washed Gaol items but by the mid 1950s it was processing tons of babies’ nappies from Adelaide’s maternity hospitals as well as large volumes of Army blankets.

 Prisoners also operated the boilers which provided hot water for the Gaol.
-In 1958-9, a new boiler and ironing facility was installed to handle the growing prison workload
+In 1958-9, a new boiler and ironing facility was installed to handle the growing prison workload.

 The Laundry provided one of the best methods of smuggling contraband into the Gaol.
-Usually, illegal substances (often alcohol or tailor made cigarettes) were smuggled into the Gaol in a bag of soiled nappies with a prearranged knot.
+Usually, illegal substances (often alcohol or tailor-made cigarettes) were smuggled into the Gaol in a bag of soiled nappies with a prearranged knot.
 These special bags would be opened by the inmates when the officers weren’t watching and the contents shared around after lights out.

-During its working life the Adelaide Gaol produced a range of fruit and vegetables from the land around the Gaol.
+During its working life, the Adelaide Gaol produced a range of fruit and vegetables from the land around the Gaol.

 In 1918 part of a paddock was planted with onions.
-The crop was used within the Gaol and one ton of onions were sold to the Government Produce Department.
+The crop was used within the Gaol and one ton of onions was sold to the Government Produce Department.
 Other crops included potatoes, trombone and a variety of other vegetables.

 Olive groves adjacent to the Gaol were maintained by prisoners for the City Council.
 In the 1880s, it was reported that the Sheriff, with untiring zeal, had carefully tended the plantations near the Gaol and they were aiding the City Fund with the proceeds of their oil sales.

 By 1906, the plantation was flourishing and South Australia’s Premier, Tom Price mentioned that the only place he could obtain pure olive oil was at the Gaol.
 This brought some protest from other olive growers who believed their crops were also of high quality.
-As a result, production of Adelaide Gaol olive oil was discontinued.
+As a result, the production of Adelaide Gaol olive oil was discontinued.

-Library
+The Gaol Library

-Prisoners who could read and were well behaved were allowed to borrow from the prison library.
+Prisoners who could read and were well-behaved were allowed to borrow from the prison library.

 The library was stocked by donations and according to prison records was well used and appreciated by the prisoners.
 This was born out by the fact that in 1918 the Annual Report of Gaols and Prisons stated that the books were in a “dirty and dilapidated condition” and needed replacement.